 The graphic is presented in the dashboard as a vertical stacked bar chart.
 The far-left bar is the annual income of a single income household earning state or local minimum wage and the deficit or difference from the three-person budget needed to afford basic needs.
-The middle bar is the annual income of a three-person, very low-income (VLI) household.13 The far-right bar shows the annual budget/income that a three-person household needs to meet its basic needs in their community in California.
+The middle bar is the annual income of a three-person, very low-income (VLI) household.
+The far-right bar shows the annual budget/income that a three-person household needs to meet its basic needs in their community in California.

-The data powering this graphic is from United Way's Real Cost Measure and Households Budget data for a family of three with one working adult and two children (one schoolaged child and one teenager).
-Each percentage represents how much a family's annual budget is captured in each cost category (housing, childcare, etc.).14
+The data powering this graphic is from United Way's Real Cost Measure and Households Budget data for a family of three with one working adult and two children (one school-aged child and one teenager).
+Each percentage represents how much a family's annual budget is captured in each cost category (housing, childcare, etc.).

-Minimum wage data is sourced from the California Department of Industrial Relations and represents the state minimum wage for individuals who worked for employers with 26 employees or more from 2017 to 2021.
+Minimum wage data is sourced from the California Department of Industrial Relations and represents the state minimum wage for individuals who worked for employers with 26 employees or more from 2017 to 2024.
+Monthly and hourly local minimum wages are from jurisdictions that have passed ordinances that set minimum wages above the state minimum wage and are sourced from